Akman/jlink-maven-plugin/README.md

 [![License](https://img.shields.io/github/license/akman/jlink-maven-plugin.svg)](https://github.com/akman/jlink-maven-plugin/blob/master/LICENSE)

-The maven jlink plugin used to link a set of modules, along with their transitive dependences, to create a custom runtime image.
+The maven jlink plugin lets you create a custom runtime image with the jlink tool introduced in Java 9.
+It used to link a set of modules, along with their transitive dependences.

+The main idea is to enable the creation of the runtime image without mandatory binding to project artifacts.

 [The jlink tool official description][jlink]
+[JEP 220: Modular Run-Time Images][jep220]

 [The source for this project is available here][src]